As an Amazon Associate I earn from qualifying purchases.

 Knowing whether dumpster diving clashes with property, littering, or dumpster diving rules in your city is the key to dumpster dive without legal trouble.
 The best way to ensure this is to pretend to complain about dumpster diving in your neighborhood and dissect the authorities’ reaction.

-Now, you’ll probably find more stuff than you could ever use while dumpster diving.
+You’ll probably find more stuff than you could ever use while dumpster diving.
 Instead of letting it go to landfills, why not try your hand at making some money?
 Flipping dumpster items online can be not only fun but extremely profitable.

 In the past couple of months, my wife and I have made over $2,000 just by flipping items from a storage-unit dumpster near our house.